-So, on the morning of his trial, he spotted a stone and gave it a big, wet, sloppy kiss.
+So, on the morning of his trial, he spotted a stone (now known as the Blarney Stone) and gave it a big, wet, sloppy kiss.

 And when he arrived in front of the judge and jury, he suddenly spoke with great eloquence.
 His words wove together like a fine tapestry, and against all odds he won the lawsuit.

 Cormac decided to lay the stone he kissed in his castle to commemorate the goddess.
 It was the final piece placed in Blarney Castle, and finally he could look at his home with feelings of pride and joy.

 Blarney Stone myth believability: 6/10